View Document Text

 to risks associated with market changes in interest rates.
 Interest rate changes may

-securities) and directly (especially in the case of adjustable rates).
-In general, rising
+securities) and directly (especially in the case of adjustable-rate securities).
+In general,

-interest rates will negatively impact the price of a fixed rate debt instrument and falling
+rising interest rates will negatively impact the price of a fixed-rate debt instrument, and

-interest rates will have a positive effect on price.
-Adjustable-rate instruments also react
+falling interest rates will have a positive effect on the price.
+Adjustable-rate instruments

-to interest rate changes in a similar manner although generally to a lesser degree
+also react to interest rate changes in a similar manner although generally to a lesser

-(depending on reset terms, among other factors).
-Interest rate sensitivity is generally
+degree (depending on reset terms, among other factors).
+Interest rate sensitivity is

-more pronounced with lower-rated and longer-term debt and becomes less predictable
+generally more pronounced with lower-rated and longer-term debt and becomes less

 Concentrated Investments: Commodities.
 Investments or strategies concentrated in